celikumutcan/GraduationProject/README.md

-# Summer Internship Management System – METU NCC 🎓
+# Internship Management System – METU NCC 🎓

 A web-based platform designed to streamline the summer internship process at METU Northern Cyprus Campus.
 This system simplifies every step for students, instructors, coordinators, companies, and student affairs – from applications to evaluations – all in one place.